 Kraków Airport Introduction

 Most passengers for Kraków will arrive at John Paul II International Airport (KRK).
 It lies 15km outside the city centre, a mere 20-minute train ride.
 However, some airlines still serve Katowice Airport (KTW), roughly 100km away.
 See our page on How To Get To Kraków for more information.
+We also have a comprehensive page with details about flying to Kraków.

 John Paul II International is modern, easy to navigate, and the landside is comfortable.
 The airport is compact – Arrivals and Departures are both within the same terminal building.
 The layout is logical and remarkably free of clutter.
 The airport seems designed for a quick getaway.
 If you time it right, you could be in Kraków itself within 30 minutes of clearing customs.
 Transport options to the city centre and what to expect when you get there are covered in Getting From Kraków Airport To Kraków City Centre.
 If you’re flying home, see our guide for getting to Kraków Airport from the city centre.